Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Acknowledgments

 \section{Acknowledgments}

-The work was supported by the RSF Grant No. 19-71-10092 (Sec.~\ref{sec:methods}; analysis of the MERA anzatz), Leading Research Center on Quantum Computing (Agreement No. 014/20; Sec.~\ref{sec:results}, development of the simulation method), and Russian Roadmap on Quantum Computing (experiments with intermediate-size circuits).
+The work was supported by the RSF Grant No. 19-71-10092 (Section~\ref{sec:methods}; analysis of the MERA ansatz), Leading Research Center on Quantum Computing (Agreement No. 014/20; Section~\ref{sec:results}, development of the simulation method), and Russian Roadmap on Quantum Computing (experiments with intermediate-size circuits).
+A.B. acknowledges Calcul Qu\'ebec and Compute Canada for computing resources.